-Russell Hardy, Chairman
+Russell Hardy, chairman

-Glen Burley, Chief Executive
+Glen Burley, chief executive

-Glen became CEO of Wye Valley NHS Trust in November 2016 leading to the creation of the Foundation Group in 2017, which now includes Wye Valley NHS Trust, South Warwickshire NHS Foundation Trust and George Eliot NHS Trust.
+Glen became chief executive of Wye Valley NHS Trust in November 2016 leading to the creation of the Foundation Group in 2017, which now includes Wye Valley NHS Trust, South Warwickshire NHS Foundation Trust and George Eliot NHS Trust.
 Through this model, Glen is CEO of all three Trusts supported by Managing Directors in each organisation.

 Glen began his NHS career in 1983 as a finance trainee, qualifying as a Chartered Public Finance Accountant in 1990.
 After reaching the position of Director of Finance for South Warwickshire Mental Health Services NHS Trust, he moved into an acute operational role when he became Director of Operations for the Surgical Division of University Hospitals Coventry and Warwickshire NHS Trust.
 In 2003 he was appointed as Deputy Chief Executive to Worcestershire Acute Hospitals NHS Trust and joined South Warwickshire General Hospitals NHS Trust in 2006, initially as interim Chief Executive and then substantively in 2008.
 South Warwickshire became a Foundation Trust in 2010 and took over the running of Warwickshire’s Community Services in 2011.